Azure-Samples/aks-openai/README.md

 fi
 ```

+**09-deploy-app.sh`**

-`09-deploy-app.sh` creates the Kubernetes config map, deployment, and service used by the `magic8ball` chatbot.
+This script creates the Kubernetes config map, deployment, and service used by the `magic8ball` chatbot.

 ```bash
 #!/bin/bash